NewsNation Poll: Where Biden’s approval stands ahead of State of the Union - NewsBreak

 But Genovese, from Global Policy Institute, said inflation is so high it doesn’t matter.

 “Inflation has basically ground out all of the good economic news,” Genovese said.
 “Almost everything in the economy that you want to go up is going up and almost everything you want to go down is going down, so the story of his economic policy is great success.
-But inflation is the headline and so that obscures everything else.”Will the Ukraine conflict go nuclear?
-Experts answer your questions
+But inflation is the headline and so that obscures everything else.”Customers of Erwin Utilities say their bills have risen by hundreds of dollars this winter

 On COVID-19, NewsNation asked respondents which position they would support Biden announcing during his State of the Union address: